Here we go….

 A place for introverts to not meet, quietly, and in a well planned way

-I'm a wife and mom of three young kids - ages 11, 10 and 8 and I just happen to have cancer.
+I've been married for nearly 15 years to a wonderful husband and I'm a mom to three great kids ages 12, 11 and 9.
+Oh, and I just happen to have cancer.
 Multiple Myeloma is a cancer of the blood that is currently incurable but IS considered highly treatable!
 My goal is to make people laugh, cry or feel a little less alone whether you are a mom, cancer patient or BOTH!

 Living on less and enjoying life more